Happy! Strikes a Winking Macho Pose

 At once trivial and dire, SyFy’s Happy! is another one of those comic-book-inspired nihilist action-comedies that turns the carefully developed aesthetic of film noir, one of this country’s greatest cultural achievements, into a series of winking macho poses.
 It’s set in a rainy, grimy, dystopian metropolis.
 Criminal gangs rule a town in near ruins.
 Almost all the cops are corrupt.
 Sickos in wild costumes kidnap children and get blow jobs from streetwalkers they’re about to kill.
 Every five minutes, there’s a bloody fight or massive shoot-out in public.
 The body count is in the double digits in the pilot alone, but none of the violence has any weight, except as a visual punch line.
 There’s nothing new in any of the situations.
 And the plot, which requires a corrupt and substance-addled ex-cop (Christopher Meloni) to rescue a kidnapped girl with help from her imaginary friend, Happy (an animated flying unicorn, voiced by Patton Oswalt), is your standard-issue, Sin City/Suicide Squad/Preacher–style “hard-boiled” experience.

 I know a lot of folks love this brand of TV-MA bubblegum noir because it speaks to them, for whatever reason.
 There was a time when it spoke to me, too.
 But it just doesn’t anymore, and whenever I encounter it now, I think, “Please not this again.”
 As much as I admired Bryan Fuller’s American Gods, a more rarified journey into this pop-culture terrain, I cared not one whit for the long scenes of Quentin Tarantino–esque macho posturing capped by explosions of gory brutality, because it all felt like a lot of reheated cultural leftovers, no matter how the filmmakers tried to spice it up.
 Preacher and Ash vs. Evil Dead: same problems, different virtues.
-(Yes, I know Preacher and Happy! are based on a well-regarded graphic novel and American Gods is based on a well-regarded novel-novel and Ash is derived from the Evil Dead films, which I owned on VHS during the analog years.
+(Yes, I know Preacher and Happy! are based on well-regarded graphic novels and American Gods is based on a well-regarded novel-novel and Ash is derived from the Evil Dead films, which I owned on VHS during the analog years.
 The pedigree doesn’t matter.
 Don’t @ me.)

 All that being said, series co-creators and co-writers Grant Morrison (author of the source material) and Brian Taylor (of the Neveldine and Taylor action pictures) are undeniable virtuosos who specialize in this kind of material.
 Mixing dreams, fantasies, drug-fueled hallucinations, multimedia flourishes, comic-book-styled vertical split screens, and Dutch-tilted eruptions of mayhem, Happy! communicates such joy in filmmaking that the show seems graceful and airy even though the material is mostly leaden.
 If you’re able to view Happy! mainly as an exercise in style and attitude, with a brilliant lead performance, you’ll find a lot to admire here.
 Although, as I’ve warned, the continual jocular brutality tends to sour the project whenever it’s on the verge of becoming delightful.